 In fact, adding the bark extract to isoflavones further improved the symptoms – the combination could effectively combat insomnia, irritability, depressed mood, and even loss of libido (common symptoms during menopause) (8).

 5. Can Aid Diabetes Treatment

-Some of the major bioactive compounds in magnolia bark were found to contribute to glycemic control – and this is a boon for diabetics (9).
+Some of the major bioactive compoundsi XChemical compounds found in fruits, vegetables, and whole grains.
+They help improve heart health and have anti-cancer properties. in magnolia bark were found to contribute to glycemic control – and this is a boon for diabetics (9).
 These compounds, upon further research, were also found to possess hypoglycemic bioactivity – meaning they have the ability to lower blood sugar levels.

 Magnolia bark is also effective against oxidative damage of the liver, which can happen in severe cases of diabetes (10).

 The honokiol in magnolia bark can fight cancer in a number of ways.
 In fact, in one animal study, the combination of radiation and honokiol caused a greater reduction in tumor volumes as opposed to using radiation alone (11).

 Honokiol was also found to block a specific cancer pathway that was previously thought to be resistant to drugs (12).